johnnyb1694/headline-analytics-pipeline/README.md

-# nyt-pipeline
+# New York Times - Data Pipeline 📰 🌃

-A data pipeline to extract &amp; analyse data from NYT headlines
+A data pipeline project dedicated to the extraction &amp; analysis of data from the [New York Times API service](https://developer.nytimes.com/)